sergeirocks100/GearStation/.github/CONTRIBUTING.md

 (If you don't have an account, making a new one takes only one minute.)

-If you have difficulty, ask for help in the #coding-general channel on our discord.
+If you have difficulty, ask for help in the #development channel on our discord.

 ## Introduction